israphial/bindary/readme.md

         <li>Giving the timer decimals will round the timer down to the nearest minute instead of handling for seconds</li>
         <li>Header navbar links lead nowhere (placeholders)</li>
         <li>Some popup styles haven't been updated to match the new global theme</li>
-        <li>number row and numpad return the same key when they should return different keys (see https://keycode.info/ and keyCodes for numpad keys)</li>
+        <li>Number row and numpad return the same key when they should return different keys (see https://keycode.info/ and keyCodes for numpad keys)</li>
         <li>Keybind "descriptions" are to be deprecated</li>
     </ul>